quarto-dev/quarto-actions/examples/example-06-no-render.md

 ## Publishing without rendering

-By default, `quarto publish` will re-render your project before publishing it.
+By default, the `quarto-actions/publish@v2` action will re-render your entire project before publishing.
 However, if you store the rendered project in version control, you don't need the GitHub action to re-render the project.
 In that case, add the option `render: false` to the `publish` action: